fish3er/Kik-ANS/README.md

 This repository contains our implementations and experiments related to ANS, for our KiK (Coding and Cryptography) project.

-For this project, we decided to implement entropy compression based on ANS created by Dr. Jarek Duda.
+For this project, we decided to implement entropy compression based on ANS created by Jarek Duda, Ph.D.
 This algorithm combines the speed of Huffman coding with the compression ratio of arithmetic coding.

 ### Architecture of the rANS (Range ANS) variant